openclimatefix/ocf-data-sampler/ocf_data_sampler/torch_datasets/README.md

 ## PVNet UK Regional

-This pipline is for creating GSP predictions which we have used in our PVNet model.
+This dataset is for creating GSP predictions which we have used in our PVNet model.

 ### Init